snugel/cas-offinder/README.md

 Also it provides a list of all available OpenCL devices!

-On Windows, If you encountered missing .dll error, you may need to download and install [http://www.microsoft.com/en-us/download/details.aspx?id=40784](Visual C++
-Redistributable Packages for Visual Studio 2013).
+On Windows, if you encountered a missing .dll error, you may need to download and install [Visual C++ Redistributable Packages for Visual Studio 2013](http://www.microsoft.com/en-us/download/details.aspx?id=40784).

 Now you should create an input file: